akatav/akatav.github.io/_site/chapters/chapter-01-introduction.md

 ## The proof of the pudding

-In his classic _"Soft Modeling: The Basic Design and Some Extensions,"_ Herman  ([Wold, 1982b](references.html/#Wold1982b)), includes the following footnote on page 24:
+In his classic _"Soft Modeling: The Basic Design and Some Extensions,"_ Herman  [@Wold1982b], includes the following footnote on page 24:

 > Most nonlinear iterative techniques of estimation are lacking an analytic proof of convergence.
 The proof of the pudding is in the eating.